Student health insurance in Germany

 Getting student health insurance (Krankenversicherung der Studenten) should be one of your first priorities if you come to study in Germany.
-Health insurance is universal, meaning that by law everyone needs to be covered.
+Health insurance is universal in Germany, meaning that by law everyone needs to be covered.
 Moreover, you must have health insurance in order to obtain a residence permit or enrol at your university.
+This page looks at the specifics of student health insurance in Germany.

 Foreign students in Germany have three options to access the healthcare system: they can bring a pre-existing foreign policy with them, or they can take out statutory health insurance or private health insurance in Germany.
 All statutory and private insurance schemes offer special discounted rates for students.